Romanian philosophy: 19th century

 The 19th century can be divided from the point of view of a history of philosophy into three periods: that of the final days of the Phanariote regime, that of the restoration of the Romanian dynasties and, finally, that of Charles I, who came from a foreign dynasty (Hohenzollern).

 The End of the Phanariote Regime

-In the first two decades of the 19th century the most prominent philosophers in the Romanian Principalities are still the Greek professors of the Princely Academies.
-Among them, we can mention Lambros Photiades, Konstantinos Vardalachos, Neophyte Doucas and Benjamin Lesvios in Bucharest, as well as Daniel Philippidis, Stephanos Doungas and Dimitrios Panayotou Govdelas in Iași.
+In the first two decades of the 19th century the most prominent philosophers in the Romanian Principalities were still the Greek professors of the Princely Academies, including Lambros Photiades, Konstantinos Vardalachos, Neophyte Doucas and Benjamin Lesvios in Bucharest, as well as Daniel Philippidis, Stephanos Doungas and Dimitrios Panayotou Govdelas in Iași.
 Some of them were alumni of the Academies from the Principalities, as Vardalachos, who studied with Photiades, himself an ancient student of the Princely Academy from Bucharest.
-Daniel Philippidis also studied at this Academy in the 1780s, under the famous philologist Neophyte Cavsocalyvitis.
-But they had studied also (with the exception of Photiades) in major Western universities.
+Daniel Philippidis also studied at this Academy in the 1780s, under the philologist Neophyte Cavsocalyvitis.
+With the exception of Photiades, they had also studied in major Western universities.
 Doungas, for example, was a student of Friedrich Wilhelm Joseph Schelling.
 In his Physics he tried to reconcile the dogmatic Orthodox theology with the science of nature, following Schelling's system.

-They were not only proponents of modern philosophy and natural sciences, but also of Enlightenment ideas.
-The philosophy of the French "philosophes" had thus a major impact on the Romanian intelligentsia through their courses and published books.
-Philosophically, the most interesting of these authors is Beniamin Lesvios, whose Metaphysics contains, among other valuable things, a theory of perception involving the discussion of the conceptual possibility of colour-inversion.
-Also, it is worth mentioning that Philippides is the first follower of Kant in the Romanian Principalities.